Training Module

 Agenda

-• Interested parties, obligations, and expectations (audit lens)
+• Interested parties, obligations, and operational relevance

-• Scope and boundary credibility
+• Scope and boundary definition in management systems

-• Interfaces, exclusions, and “false assurance” patterns
+• Interfaces, exclusions, and hidden boundary risks

-• Multi-site, shared services, and outsourced activities
+• Multi-site structures, shared services, and outsourcing

 • Case-based audit simulation